-GGP per sector, mining sector is the main contributor towards the total GGP for the local municipality.
+The mining sector is the main contributor towards the total GGP for the local municipality.
 The finance sector (19.5%), the transport sector (10.9%) and the general government sector (10.0%) are also significant contributors to the local economy.